lorenzog/python_playground/urlshortn/README.md

 The "hash DB" and "short URL DB" can be mapped to key/value stores (e.g.
 REDIS) while the "short URL pool" could be a memcached instance shared between workers.

+The "producer" is a singleton but IRL could easily scale to become either an object or a stored procedure.

+The "workers" could be implemented as asynchronous uwsgi workers responding to GETs using a combination of a modern webserver (nginx, apache) and one of the many web frameworks (tornado, flask).

 Pros and cons
 -------------